IshaNagar1/IshaNagar1.github.io/_posts/2026-03-30-third-post.md

 It can be shaped by your age, your culture, your beliefs, your environment, and your personal goals.

-If this is something you’re struggling with, it might help to write your thoughts down, talk to someone you trust, or even just say it out loud to yourself.

-Sometimes, simply expressing it can make you feel a little lighter.

-If any part of this resonates with you, just know -> you are not alone in this.
+If any part of this resonates with you, just know — you are not alone in this.

 There is nothing “wrong” with you.

 There is simply more to your experience than most people see.

+And that doesn’t make you less.

+If anything, it means you’ve been carrying more than most people understand.

 ----